-All HPSP and USUHS students must be in compliance with HIV testing and documented in your immunization records.
+All HPSP and USUHS students must be in compliance with HIV testing.
 Current policy is every two (2) years.

-Students will not be allowed to start any rotation until compliance with TAMC's health requirements has been properly verified or they have been cleared prior to arrival.
+Students will not be allowed to start any rotation until compliance with TAMC's health requirements has been properly verified.

 Except where otherwise indicated, the following are considered the minimum essential requirements.

 - Tuberculosis (TB) screening requirement for:

 - Individuals without History of Latent or Active Tuberculosis.

 - Documentation of two (2) consecutive annual negative Tuberculin Skin Tests with the most recent negative test within the past 365 days.
 In the absence of the above, then 2-step testing will be required; OR